 The value of inflation protected bonds is expected to change in response to changes in real interest rates.
 Real interest rates in turn are tied to the relationship between nominal interest rates and the rate of inflation.
 Therefore, if the rate of inflation rises at a faster rate than nominal interest rates, real interest rates might decline, leading to an increase in value of inflation protected bonds.
-In contrast, if nominal interest rates increase at a faster rate than inflation, real interest rates might rise, leading to a decrease in value of inflation may lead to a decline in value.
-If interest rates rates rates rates rates to changes in currency exchange rates), investors in these securities may not be protected to the extent that the increase is not reflected in the bond's inflation measure.
+In contrast, if nominal interest rates increase at a faster rate than inflation, real interest rates might rise, leading to a decrease in value of inflation protected bonds.
+While these securities are expected to be protected from long-term inflationary trends, short-term increases in inflation may lead to a decline in value.
+If interest rates rise due to reasons other than inflation (for example, due to changes in currency exchange rates), investors in these securities may not be protected to the extent that the increase is not reflected in the bond's inflation measure.
 The periodic adjustment of U.S. inflation protected bonds is tied to the non-seasonally adjusted U.S. City Average All Items Consumer Price Index for All Urban Consumers ("CPI-U"), published monthly by the U.S. Bureau of Labor Statistics.
 The CPI-U is a measurement of changes in the cost of living, made up of components such as housing, food, transportation and energy.
 Inflation indexed bonds issued by a foreign government are generally adjusted to reflect a comparable inflation index calculated by that government.